tiziw/iuvolt/README.md

 ## Requirements
 This script depends on ``` msr-tools ``` for writing/reading to registers and ``` bc ``` for floating-point arithmetic.
 Make sure the msr module is loaded using ``` lsmod | grep msr ```.
 If it's not loaded then you'll have to manually configure it to load on boot, if you want to load it temporarily use ``` modprobe msr ```.

+## Supported CPUs
+Theoretically, this method of undervolting works only with `3rd gen Intel CPUs` and newer.
+It's been noted in the notebookreview forum thread that Intel Secure Boot blocks the wrmsr command from working properly and has to be disabled for this method to work.

+For Intel CPUs older than 3rd gen the PHC method has to be used.
+More info on do it can be found at https://wiki.archlinux.org/index.php/PHC.

 ## Installation
 ```
 git clone https://github.com/tiziw/iuvolt.git